kristrev/multihomed-routing/README.md

 * The first rule (with priority 10000) is for traffic bound to a specific address/interfaces (a bound socket for example).
 Each route contains both interface and source address, so that routing will work even when there are multiple interfaces with the same address present.
-The rules are on the format: from X/Y lookup 100.
+The rules are on the format `from X/Y lookup 100`.
 The reason for including the netmask is so that routing traffic through the node will work out of the box.

 * The second rule (with priority 20000) is for traffic destined to a network.
 These rules are required for routing traffic to the different networks correctly, for example required when communicating with some other equipment like a DNS server or router.

 * The third rule (with priority 91000) is the match all rule, which is used to route unbound traffic.
 The order of the 91000-rules depend on the order in